 Above all, everyone is different.
 Everyone has a unique way of awakening and activating these energies.
 Medicines do this by aligning with the healing properties already in the body.
 The knowledge about the Chakra energy centers is the basis for many Eastern healing arts.

-These are Meridians or junction points and work directly or indirectly to establish proper alignment of the life force energy that travels through the Meridians and Chakras.
+Meridians or junction points work directly or indirectly to establish proper alignment of the life force energy that travels through the Meridians and Chakras.
 Our task is to open, align, and balance these energies.
 You can do this by learning and practicing any ancient techniques for consciousness development.

 We recommend everyone learn as many of the ancient spiritual technologies as possible.
 These are processes for expanding awareness and investigating higher states of consciousness.
 Healing is among these processes.